Income Protection Insurance Advice

 The best way to approach your wealth protection strategy is to take a holistic view of all your personal insurances, understand your risk profile and protection needs, and then make an informed decision based on what you can afford.

 Yes, income protection insurance premiums are generally tax-deductible.
-Because income protection payments are classed as taxable income, the premiums can be written off.
+Because income protection payments are classed as taxable income, the premiums can be claimed against your tax.

 By contrast, the premiums for your life, TPD and trauma policies are not tax-deductible, but any payouts you receive are classed as capital, not income, which means they’re exempt from income tax.